Adedotun-Adepoju/AIDoc/README.md

 # AIDoc
-Application that allows patients to describe their symptoms and receive preliminary medical advice from an AI-powered chatbot.
+Application that allows patients to describe their symptoms and receive preliminary medical advice from an AI-powered chatbot